-The chicken marinade is inspired by a Jillian Michael’s recipe I pinned a while back… it’s a divine mix of kalamata olives, fresh lemon juice, honey, olive oil and oregano.
+The chicken marinade is a delicious mix of kalamata olives, fresh lemon juice, honey, olive oil and oregano.
 Mash that up with some fresh spinach, feta cheese, grilled red peppers and onions, store-bought flat bread and a super-quick version of tzatziki sauce (mine is simply sour cream and pickles cause that’s what I had in the fridge) and we have a lovely dinner on a warm Spring evening.

 To grill the peppers and onions, I find it simplest to place a piece of heavy-duty foil on the grill grates… otherwise I lose the onions down the open slats.
 Here’s the magic happening… I wish you could have been out there grilling with me because it smelled amazing… not to mention the beautiful sunshine and warm air.